second-state/opencvmini/README.md

 ninja install # might need `sudo`
 ```

-You also need command-line tool [`witc`](https://github.com/second-state/witc) to generate code from WIT format.
+You also need command-line tool `witc` to generate code from WIT format, please refer to [installation section](https://github.com/second-state/witc#installation) to get it.